Facebook warns revenue growth slowing, costs remain high

 That unique reach keeps advertisers dependent on Facebook’s apps and online ad network.
 Facebook has also been trying to build out e-commerce offerings in the last year like Instagram Checkout, which make shopping more convenient by allowing users to complete transactions from within Facebook’s apps.

-However, Chief Operating Officer Sheryl Sandberg acknowledged in the investor call that the company is moving “very slowly and very, very carefully” with those products.
+Chief Operating Officer Sheryl Sandberg said in the investor call that the company is moving “very slowly and very, very carefully” with those products.

+Chief Executive Mark Zuckerberg, who has come under fire over Facebook’s decision to permit political ads that include false information and lies, said he would also focus the company on communicating Facebook’s values more clearly.

+The company had generated “positive but shallow sentiment” by trying to be liked and avoid causing offense over the past decade, he said.
+“My goal for this next decade isn’t to be liked, but to be understood.”

-Reporting by Munsif Vengattil in Bengaluru and Katie Paul in San Francisco; Editing by Leslie Adler and Lisa Shumaker
+Reporting by Munsif Vengattil in Bengaluru and Katie Paul in San Francisco; Editing by Lisa Shumaker and Leslie Adler